network-wrangler/Ranch/README.md

 # Ranch
-This is the package for building standard roadway and transit networks from scratch
+This is the Python package for building standard roadway and transit networks from scratch.
+Before becoming `Ranch`, it was also referred to as the `Standard Network Building Pipeline`, which consisted of a series of Python notebooks.

 It aims to have the following functionality:

  1. build OSM-based roadway network in standard [`Network Wrangler`](https://github.com/wsp-sag/network_wrangler) format
- 2. build GTFS-based transit network in standard Network Wrangler format
+ 2. build GTFS-based transit network in standard [`Network Wrangler`](https://github.com/wsp-sag/network_wrangler) format
  3. build travel model centroid connectors

+For the latest code developments, check out the `develop` branch.

 ## Installation